opencog/generate/README.md

 The random explorer seems to work "well enough", but is still missing desirable features.
 These will be added as the need arises.
-Foremost are additional tunable paramaters to control the statistical distribution of the generated graphs.
+Foremost are additional tunable parameters to control the statistical distribution of the generated graphs.

 This has not yet been tried on anything but small, toy grammars, and